bciscato/romsa-py/README.md

 ## 💾 Gallery

-If you have created a fantastic plot and want to share it, I'm happy to host it here.
+If you create a fantastic plot and want to share it, I'm happy to host it here.